atl-jugheads/atl-jugheads.github.io/index.md

 ### Should I Participate?

-Callisto Morns are inclusive events for designers, developers, and scientists who:
+Atlanta Jupyter User Group Meeting are inclusive events for designers, developers, and scientists who:

 * Work with data.
 * Teach math, science, or engineering.
 * Publish, present, or share their work with others.
 * Interested in open source software even in the slightest.

+### Why is there an Atlanta Jupyter User's Group

-Callisto Day can present a world of ways to explore and communicate the topics that are important to you, starting with nothing more than a web browser or text editor.
+Atlanta Jupyter User Group Meeting can present ways to explore and communicate the topics that are important to you, starting with nothing more than a web browser or text editor.